Google Algorithm Updates You Should Know

 All of this works together to improve the crawl rate of your website and improve the rate at which the content on your pages is refreshed and indexed in the SERPs.

 It’s a lot to take in and a lot to track.
-The one thing you can count on is that the algorithm will continue to change along with evolving technology and user needs.
+The one thing you can count on is that the algorithm updates will continue to change along with evolving technology and user needs.

 For right now, the message is clear – what’s good for users is good for your site.